 What is a W-8 BEN form used for?

 Form W-8 BEN, ‘Certificate of Foreign Status of Beneficial Owner for United States Tax Withholding and Reporting’ is completed by a company or an individual to declare that they do not have US residence for tax purposes.
 This is the most commonly used W-8 form as it helps foreign workers and business owners claim reduction or exemption from US tax withholdings.
 As mentioned above, the tax treaty between the US and the individual’s country of residence will influence the reduction rate.

 What is the difference between Form W-8 and Form W-9?

 If your business spends more than $600 on paying freelance workers during a tax year, the IRS needs to be informed of these payments via Form 1099-NEC.
 Form W-9, ‘Request for Taxpayer Identification Number and Certification’, is used by businesses to gather the necessary information to fill out the 1099-NEC.
 This information includes the address, social security number and tax identification number from independent contractors and vendors who are US citizens and are therefore required to pay taxes to the IRS.
 Like W-8 forms, W-9 does not need to be submitted to the IRS.

-CXC is a global HR outsourcing organization with 30 years of experience in workforce management.
+CXC is a global HR outsourcing organization with more than 30 years of experience in workforce management.
 Our innovative and cost-effective solutions help companies gain a competitive advantage by improving efficiency while reducing risks.

 Contact CXC today to start enabling your future workforce.